 This is an important part of finding a niche for your business because it shows you which areas you have the most content for.
 If you are writing down your ideas and you can list them off really fast, and even run out of room on your paper, that’s a good thing!!
 You’re headed in the right direction.

 Before moving on to step three, it is also a good idea to do some research on your top three.
 You need to know that teachers need what you are selling and sharing so that you can help them solve their problems with your resources and content!
 Here are a couple of tips:

 Now that you have brainstormed some content and researched to see what your customers are looking for, it’s time to reflect on your top three.
 Asking yourself questions will guide you in finding your niche market.
 Look back at your top three, and ask yourself:

 Which of your top three did you write down the most in response to those questions?
-Well, my teacher friend, that is your niche!
+Well, my friend, that is your niche!
 Finding your niche isn’t rocket science.
 Use your research and reflection to guide your decision!
 I know it seems like it is a weighty decision, and you might not be completely sold because you have SO many passions!

 I want to help you on this journey to becoming a CEO Teacher®, and finding your niche is one of the first steps!
-I have a FREE finding your niche worksheet that you can use to walk through the process of finding your niche.
+I have a FREE finding your niche worksheet (inside the workbook) that you can use to walk through the process of finding your niche.
 Click here or click the picture below to download it!

 Listen to the Finding Your Niche podcast episode on The CEO Teacher® Podcast and learn how I would fill out my Niche Finder as a classroom teacher.
 When you find your niche, you’re able to focus on your main thing.
 And when you do that, you are on your way to becoming a thought leader in that area.